paulinamoskwa/Real-Time-Social-Distancing/README.md

 <img src='./Miscellaneous/yolo_04.png' width='400'/>
 </p>

 These are the bounding boxes weighted by their probabilities for containing that object.
 We get a huge amount of boxes: a lot of them are very low confidence values for every class.
-So we simply threshold the predictions and we perform non-max suppression to get rid of some dupicate detections.
-What we obtain is:
+So we simply threshold the predictions and we perform non-max suppression to get rid of some dupicate detections.<br>
+What we obtain is the following:

 <p align="center">
 <img src='./Miscellaneous/yolo_05.png' width='400'/>